Contributions: Karen Barad

 Philippe Lynes is Fulbright Canada Visiting Research Chair in Environmental Humanities at the University of California, Irvine.
 He is the translator of Derrida’s Advances.

 Contributions: Dawne McCance

 Dawne McCance is Distinguished Professor at the University of Manitoba.
-Her books include Critical Animal Studies: An Introduction and Derrida On Religion.
+Her most recent book is Critical Animal Studies: An Introduction.

 Contributions: Michael Naas